IvyZ23/61040-portfolio/psets/pset1.md

 ## Exercise 1

 1. An invariant of the state is that users shouldn't be able to purchase more of an item than was requested.
 Another invariant is that each purchased item should be a requested item.
 The second invariant is more important because buying an item the owner of the registry did not ask for would defeat the purpose of the concept.
 An action that is affected by this is purchase.
 The action preserves this invariant by requiring the registry to at least request one of the item the user is trying to buy.
 2. removeItem can potentially break the invariant.
-If a user had already purchased a requested item, then the recipient deleted the item, this would result in an unwanted purchased item.
+If a user had already purchased a requested item, then the recipient tries to delete the item, this would result in an unwanted purchased item.
 To fix this, a possible solution would be to prevent the recipient from deleting any item that has already been purchased.
 3. The registry can be opened and closed repeatedly.
-As stated in the spec of create, the registry is closed when it is first created so we have to allow the owner of the registry to open it once they are ready.
-Allowing repeated openings and closings would also allow users to prepare the registry (e.g. add/update all the items first) before opening it to the purchasers.
+The specs of open and close do not check if the registry had already been opened/closed before.
+As stated in the spec of create, the registry is closed when it is first created so we have to allow the owner of the registry to open it once they are ready and close it again when they're done.
+Allowing repeated openings and closings would allow users to prepare the registry (e.g. add/update all the items first) before opening it to the purchasers.
+They may also want to reopen a registry if they did not receive all the items they requested on there.
 4. It is okay not to have a delete action because the registry owner can close the registry.
-However, this might introduce unneccesary clutter on the registry owner's side.
 5. Two common queries that mutate the state are addItem and purchase.
 6. To implement the feature of masking purchases from the recipient, we can add a new property to the registry state (a flag Visible).
 For the create action, we would add an extra parameter to allow registry creators to set Visible.
+If Visible is set to false, then the purchase information will be masked from them.
 7. We only need to differentiate and identify items.
 We do not need details such as names and prices because we only need to know if an item is requested and if it has been bought.
 A SKU code is enough information for that.

 ## Exercise 2